 If you’ve always wanted to know how to dye roses rainbow colors, we have a step-by-step guide.

 - Watch the magic: You should begin to notice the color change in as little as 30 minutes.
-The longer you keep the roses in the colored water, the more vibrant the resulting color change will be.
+The longer you keep the roses in the colored water, the more vibrant the resulting color change.
 It can take days or even up to a week to get the colors truly vibrant.

 All roses are beautiful, no matter their color, but roses in every color of the rainbow are truly awe-inspiring.
 Whether you find them at your local florist or dye rainbow roses at home, kaleidoscope roses certainly make a dramatic statement second to none.